MRGiacalone/QGMLWY-LATAM/README.md

 # QGMLWY - Spanish (LATAM)

-This is a Carpalx's fully optimized QGMLWY keyboard layout (with fixed ZXCV), addapted for the ISO 105 Latin American layout.
+Carpalx's fully optimized QGMLWY keyboard layout (with fixed ZXCV), addapted for the ISO 105 Latin American layout.

 ![QGMLWY LATAM 105](https://user-images.githubusercontent.com/7512698/121077926-a4ea7d80-c7ae-11eb-9e74-489e63c6b84e.png)

-More about the QGMLWY layout and the Carpalx model can be found at http://mkweb.bcgsc.ca/carpalx/?full_optimization
+More about the Carpalx model and the QGMLWY layout can be found at http://mkweb.bcgsc.ca/carpalx/?full_optimization

 ## Table of Contents